Faithlife/haproxy-consul/README.md

 ### SSL Termination

 If you wish to configure HAProxy to terminate incoming SSL connections, you must set the environment variable `HAPROXY_USESSL=true`, and mount your SSL certificate at `/haproxy/ssl.crt` - this file should contain both the SSL certificate and the private key to use (with no passphrase), in PEM format.
 You should also include any intermediate certificates in this bundle.

+You may provide your SSL certificate and key in PEM format by setting `HAPROXY_CERT` instead of mounting it in the file system.
+Any `#` will be replaced by a newline so that it may be set via a Docker Compose environment file.

 If you do not provide an SSL certificate at container runtime, a self-signed certificate will be generated for the value of `*.HAPROXY_DOMAIN`.